mettrr/be-tech-test-normalizer/README.md

 This test should take roughly one or two hours and should be completed using PHP, ideally with a test suite in place.
-The repository comes with PHPUnit as a dependency but feel free to use whatever testing framework you are comfortable with.
+The repository comes with PHPUnit as a dependency but feel free to use whichever testing framework you are comfortable with.

 Please start by creating a branch from master with the naming convention -